 Chapter 6: The Elements of Decision

 Effective executives make effective decisions.
 But they do not make many, they focus only on those that are important.
 The source of effectiveness is not solving problems, but the optimization of the overall structure.
-Effective executives thus rise up and take a step back to solve strategic or general problems, and make decisions at the highest possible conceptual level.
+Effective executives thus rise and take a step back to solve strategic or general problems and make decisions at the highest possible conceptual level.

 They achieve this by following 5 steps: